 “And to the angel of the church in Philadelphia write; These things saith he that is holy, he that is true, he that hath the key of David, he that openeth, and no man shutteth; and shutteth, and no man openeth” (Revelation 3:7).
 Revelation 3 really gives us the big overview of who we are.
 The Philadelphia name goes with the key of David, and both are associated with a powerful work that walks through the doors God opens.
 This is all one package—Philadelphians, key of David, open door to the whole world—because that’s what we’ll be teaching in the World Tomorrow.
 We must reach the world today to be ready for the future.
 We must be world-oriented!

-Don’t ever let this vision slip—this is what makes you what you are.
+Don’t ever let this vision slip—this is what makes you who you are.
 We must know who we are and how much Jesus Christ loves each one of us.
 Even in times of trial, we must recognize God’s love for us.
 Every trial will pay off in the long run.
-God is working in terms of preparing us for eternity!
+God is working to prepare us for eternity!
 Don’t ever let Satan make you believe otherwise.
 God has a love we can’t even fathom.

 Pillars in the Temple